jo-cho/The_Beatles_Revolver/README.md

 *Revolver* is the seventh studio album by the English rock band the Beatles.

+## Data: What we have here
+- Spotify Features
+- Audio Features
+- Audio Features by Instrument(vocal,bass,drum,other)
+- Other Metadata

+## What can we do with the data?

 ***TO-DOs***
 - Identify a lead vocal (john, paul, george, or ringo) - SINGER IDENTIFICATION